 Michael is currently responsible for managing WIM's portfolio and downstream international integration.
 He currently is Project Director for the Avonbank Project, and the remainder of WIM's portfolio.

-He has several years' experience across exploration, resource development & project management across a wide variety of commodities & settings.
-Michael held position of Project Geologist with Iluka Resources, Exploration Manager with Aard Metals Ltd, Project Geologist with Hill End Gold Ltd & as well as holding other senior positions with other mining companies.
+He has several years' experience across exploration, resource development and project management across a wide variety of commodities and settings.
+Michael held position of Project Geologist with Iluka Resources, Exploration Manager with Aard Metals Ltd, Project Geologist with Hill End Gold Ltd, as well as holding other senior positions with other mining companies.
 Michael currently sits on the Board for the Science Foundation at the University of Sydney, where he holds the position of Deputy President.

-David undertook a Bachelor of Applied Science majoring in geology followed by post graduate honours studies at the University of Ballarat in the late 1980’s.
-He has extensive experience in exploring for copper & gold and has discovered numerous mineral sands deposits.
+David undertook a Bachelor of Applied Science majoring in geology followed by post graduate honours studies at the University of Ballarat in the late 1980s.
+He has extensive experience in exploring for copper and gold, and has discovered numerous mineral sands deposits.
 Following a career in gold and base metals David spent seven years with Bemax Resources and was instrumental in the discovery of over 1.5 billion tonnes of heavy mineral bearing sands including the Ginkgo, Snapper and Crayfish deposits near Pooncarie, NSW.
 All these deposits are now in production.

-Since 2000, David has held numerous senior positions with exploration companies both within Australia and overseas where he was responsible for managing exploration for mineral sands, copper & gold.
-David also co owns an award-winning farm with his wife in Queensland and has a strong empathy with the land.
+Since 2000, David has held numerous senior positions with exploration companies both within Australia and overseas where he was responsible for managing exploration for mineral sands, copper and gold.
+David also co-owns an award-winning farm with his wife in Queensland and has a strong empathy with the land.

-Barry brings a wealth of experience, having held Senior positions with several major companies, including Iluka Resources Ltd, where he was responsible for logistics and land holder consultation for the Murray Basin exploration team.
-Barry is responsible for logistics as well as communications between WIM, the wider community & relevant stakeholders.
+Barry brings a wealth of experience, having held senior positions with several major companies, including Iluka Resources Ltd, where he was responsible for logistics and land holder consultation for the Murray Basin exploration team.
+Barry is responsible for logistics as well as communications between WIM, the wider community and relevant stakeholders.